TeaPearce/Bayesian_NN_Ensembles/README.md

 <img width="400" src="ensemble_intro.png">
 </p>

-[notebook_examples](notebook_examples) provides lightweight demo code for a Bayesian anchored ensemble.
+[notebook_examples](notebook_examples) provides lightweight demo code for a Bayesian anchored ensemble in Keras and Tensorflow for regression and classification.

-[FULL EXPERIMENTAL CODE AND MORE DEMOS TO BE UPLOADED SOON]
+[FULL EXPERIMENTAL CODE TO BE UPLOADED SOON]

 For queries, email me at tp424 [at] cam.ac.uk.